Frequently Asked Painting Questions

 Why Choose Nolan Painting?

-As longtime participants in the residential and commercial painting industry, we understand that your property is one of your largest investments.
-That’s why we at Nolan Painting are committed to doing the job right the first time, and in accordance with your vision.
+As longtime members of the residential and commercial painting industry, we understand that your property is one of your largest investments.
+That’s why we are committed to doing the job right the first time and in accordance with your vision.
 Here are a few questions to help you get to know us better.

-Depending on the project, you will need to call Nolan Painting to discuss the scope of work.
-However, we do guarantee the job will get done within 10 days or less (during the winter season only).
+Each job can be different depending on the project.
+When you give us a call to explain what you are looking to have done, we can discuss the scope of work and give you an estimated timeline.
+We do guarantee the job will get done within 10 days or less if you’re having a job done in the winter season.
 A typical bedroom would take about a day or two to paint the walls, including ceiling and trim.
 You should plan on not having access to the bedroom for at least one night.

 The wait time for an estimate is generally one week or less.
-There are times during the year (April, May and June) when get many calls, and during which the wait time can reach two weeks.
+There are times during the year (April, May, and June) when we get many calls, and during which the wait time can reach two weeks.